Bira/octopus-carnival/_drafts/dfrg-adventurers-holy-warrior.md

 As front-liners, Holy Warriors would definitely benefit from spending those quirk points on extra money for better armor and weapons.

+## The "This Ain't D&D" Section

+Holy warriors are pretty similar to D&D paladins.
+As mentioned above, you can even pick from the lists of advantages and Holy Might powers and assemble the same set of abilities D&D paladins get.
+Immunity to fear, improved "saving throws" against Bad Stuff, faith healing, evil detection...

+The one thing missing is Smite Evil _as modeled by D&D_.
+Instead of a limited-use big damage attack that works against your sworn enemies, you can get a constant always-on bonus to fight them via Higher Purpose, and make yourself more badass in general for a limited time with Heroic Feats.

+The other important thing to notice is that the DFRPG is far less obsessed with "paladin codes" than D&D. The only thing you really need to respect in order to keep access to your powers is a single well-defined -10 point disadvantage.
+You can have other disadvantages to better model your PC's personality of course, but they work just like the disadvantages of other profession templates, and are enforced in the same way.
+The kind of broad and vague code of conduct that many GMs love to exploit to make palaind PCs fall is completely absent here.